CURRENCIES: Dollar Hits Two-month High Against Yen As Bond-yield Gap Exploited

 On Monday, Bank of Japan Governor Haruhiko Kuroda reiterated the central bank's resolve to maintain its massive stimulus program until inflation is stably above its 2% target.

-As for the Fed, Janet Yellen's semi-annual testimony to Congress is a major highlight of this week, where she may hold out the possibility for another Fed rate hike before the end of the year.
+As for the Fed, Janet Yellen's semiannual testimony to Congress is a major highlight of this week.
+She may hold out the possibility for another Fed rate hike before the end of the year.

-The euro pulled back, fetching $1.1391, compared with $1.1402 late Friday in New York.
+The euro pulled back slightly, fetching $1.1391, compared with $1.1402 late Friday in New York.
 The euro weakened against the dollar over last week by 0.2%.

 Germany's Destatis said German exports leapt 14.1% in May compared with a year ago in non-adjusted terms, on strong demand from outside the European Union.